mannyrivera2010/old-repos/README.md

 cosc650-clientserver
 ====================

-Client Server App for Java COSC650
+Client Server Chat App for Java using Encryption.
+For Class: COSC650.